General information and tips for prospective fellowship applicants

 • Individual and group projects welcome

-• Nomination Requirements: 2-page statement (project description, expected outcomes, prospects for future impact), 1-page budget, a letter of support from collaborating organization or parties, and one general reference.
+• Nomination Requirements: 2-page statement (project description, expected outcomes, prospects for future impact), 1-page budget, a letter of support from collaborating organizations or parties, and one general reference.

 • Deadline: usually early January